QuantEcon/lecture-source-py/source/rst/egm_policy_iter.rst

 Exogenous Grid
 -------------------

-As discussed in :doc:`the lecture on time iteration <coleman_policy_iter>`, to implement the method on a computer we need a numerical approximation
+As discussed in :doc:`the lecture on time iteration <coleman_policy_iter>`, to implement the method on a computer we need a numerical approximation.

-In particular, we represent a policy function by a set of values on a finite grid
+In particular, we represent a policy function by a set of values on a finite grid.

-The function itself is reconstructed from this representation when necessary, using interpolation or some other method
+The function itself is reconstructed from this representation when necessary, using interpolation or some other method.

 :doc:`Previously <coleman_policy_iter>`, to obtain a finite representation of an updated consumption policy we